How to set up an Written RoundTable Discussion

 3. Start from scratch or Browse the Parlay Universe

-Create your own prompt or choose one from the Parlay Universe
+Create your own prompt, using the Parlay Genie or choose one from the Parlay Universe

 5. Edit Your RoundTable.